Barath16/Python-Project-Submission---Bharath-Kumar-M/README.md

+# Movie Recommender (Scrapy + Pandas)

 The Movie Recommender Bot is a Python-based application that suggests movies to users based on their preferred genre.
 This project demonstrates the integration of web scraping, data processing, and automation to build a functional recommendation system.
 The bot uses Scrapy to scrape real-time movie data from the web, processes and organizes the information with Pandas, and presents genre-specific recommendations directly to the user.

-# Movie Recommender (Scrapy + Pandas)

-A small CLI app that scrapes IMDb by genre, stores results to CSV, and serves top-rated movie suggestions for a user-provided genre.
-Includes a bundled sample dataset so it still works when scraping is blocked or offline.

 ## Features
 - Scrapes IMDb search pages per genre using `requests` + `BeautifulSoup`.